 Bord na Móna operates under IPC Licence issued and administered by the EPA to extract peat within the Blackwater bog group (Ref.
 P0502-01).
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-Bunahinly-Kilgarvan bog is part of the Blackwater bog group (see Appendix II for details of the bog areas within the Blackwater Bog Group).
-Bunahinly-Kilgarvan Bog is located in Co.
-Westmeath.
+Blackwater bog is part of the Blackwater bog group and is located in Co.
+Offaly.